mfcoding/libcstring-for-linux/README.md

 # libcstring
-C library was created to handle strings in clean and organized way.
+C library created to handle strings in clean and organized way.